brendacs/colludia-gatsby/src/pages/info/about.markdown

 Most of our articles will be written in a more personal manner than what you're used to seeing in reviews and game journalism these days, but will still maintain a high standard of writing.
 We want to start accessible and engaging discussions about the games and stories we love and the people behind them rather than chase the latest trends.

-Here are the types of articles you'll find on Colludia:
+Here are the types of articles you'll find on Indie Story Games:

 - Reviews and discussions about both old and new [story][reviews] heavy games
 - [Dev spotlights][spotlight] where we play and discuss all the games by a developer or studio we love and sometimes even interview or hold AMAs with them!